Patrick Sindane

 Patrick Sindane is a South African politician.
 A member of the Economic Freedom Fighters, he was elected to the Gauteng Provincial Legislature in 2014.

 After the 2019 general election, Sindane became a member of the National Assembly of South Africa.
-Sindane served as an alternate member of the Portfolio Committee on Agriculture, Land Reform and Rural Development.
+He was an alternate member of the Portfolio Committee on Agriculture, Land Reform and Rural Development.

 Sindane resigned from the National Assembly on 8 December 2021.